anjafeuer/anjasrezepte/README.md

-# Anjas Rezepte
+# Recipe Collection
-A website with receipts for baking and cooking.
+A website with recipes for baking and cooking.
+Recipes from others, from framily.
 The website is in process.